protegeproject/swrlapi-builtin-library-example/README.md

     mvn clean install

 On build completion, your local Maven repository will contain generated ```swrlapi-builtin-library-example-${version}-jar-with-dependencies.jar```.
-The Maven build process also creates a sub-directory called ```./swrl-builtins/strings``` and copies the generated JAR to this directory.

 ### Using this Built-in Library in Protégé 5